 API keys are for projects, authentication is for users

-Google Cloud Endpoints handles both API keys and authentication schemes (such as Firebase or Auth0).
+Cloud Endpoints handles both API keys and authentication schemes, such as Firebase or Auth0.
 The main distinction between these two is:

-API keys identify the calling project — the app or site — making the call to an API
+API keys identify the calling project — the application or site — making the call to an API.

-Auth tokens identify a user — the person — that is using the app or site
+Authentication tokens identify a user — the person — that is using the app or site.

 API keys provide project authorization

-To decide which scheme is most appropriate, it is important to understand what API keys and authentication can provide.
+To decide which scheme is most appropriate, it's important to understand what API keys and authentication can provide.

 API keys provide

-Project Identification — Identify the app or the project that's making a call to this API
+Project identification — Identify the application or the project that's making a call to this API

-Project Authorization — Check whether the calling app has been granted access to call the API and has enabled the API in their project
+Project authorization — Check whether the calling application has been granted access to call the API and has enabled the API in their project

 Authentication of users

-While API keys identify the calling project, they do not identify the calling user.
-For instance, if you have created an app that is calling an API, an API key would identify the app that is making the call, but not the identity of the person who is using the app.
-If you need a more secure way to limit which projects or services can call your API, see Authenticating Using a Service Account.
+While API keys identify the calling project, they don't identify the calling user.
+For instance, if you have created an application that is calling an API, an API key can identify the application that is making the call, but not the identity of the person who is using the application.

 Security of API keys